 “I am somebody,” stated Gerelyn A Henry, DVM, MBA, BS, DACVP, hospital director and clinical professor at the University of Missouri-Colombia’s Veterinary Health Center, during her lecture at the 2024 American Veterinary Medical Association (AVMA) Convention in Austin, Texas.1 But she was not referring to just herself—she was speaking of the young people from underrepresented racial demographics with dreams of becoming veterinary professionals who are told they cannot do it or are not good enough: “Yes we can.
 [You] are somebody,” she said to the audience.
 In her lecture, Henry discussed several barriers to practice ownership for underrepresented minorities, outlining ways to improve practice ownership for this group.
 She also discussed barriers veterinary students and aspiring veterinary students face in accessing veterinary education.

 “We have a shortage of veterinarians.
 We have a critical shortage of underrepresented minority veterinarians, and we can fill those gaps.
-We just have to do the work,” Henry said during her lecture.
+We just have to do the work,” said Henry during her lecture.

 According to Henry, underrepresented minority veterinarians may encounter challenges in their search for employment or in owning practices due to discrimination, bias in hiring and promotion practices, limited access to capital and resources, and other factors.
-As a result, disparities in income, career growth, and professional independence may arise.1 These challenges have also left African American veterinarians with fewer opportunities for employment compared to their White counterparts, according to Henry.
+As a result, disparities in income, career growth, and professional independence may arise.1 These challenges have also left African American veterinarians with fewer opportunities for employment compared to their White counterparts, explained Henry.

 Henry shared with attendees statistics from 2015 that showed that out of 5,531,169 businesses in the United States, 4,483,080 (81.05%) were White-owned, 996,248 (18%) were owned by underrepresented minorities, and 113,643 (2.05%) were owned by African Americans.